-While the occupational therapist has provided the client with an understanding of the alternatives available, by ‘encouraging’ the client to choose the occupational therapist’s preferred vendor, the occupational therapist is introducing his own bias and influencing the informed consent process.
+While the occupational therapist has provided the client with an understanding of the alternatives available, by ‘encouraging’ the client to choose the occupational therapist’s preferred vendor, the occupational therapist is introducing their own bias and influencing the informed consent process.

 5 is incorrect

-While talking with colleagues is one approach the occupational therapist may use to develop his professional knowledge about various vendors, as with previous answers, limiting the alternatives presented impacts the client’s ability to make an informed choice among the options and introduces bias.
+While talking with colleagues is one approach the occupational therapist may use to develop their professional knowledge about various vendors, as with previous answers, limiting the alternatives presented impacts the client’s ability to make an informed choice among the options and introduces bias.

 Additional Questions for Reflection